honestbleeps/BabelExt/README.md

 - Accessing and controlling tabs (i.e. opening a link in a new one and choosing if it's focused)
 - Cross domain http requests (extensions require)
 - Storing data (using HTML5 localStorage or similar/equivalent engines)
+- Managing resources (like large HTML snippets that are hard to read in raw JavaScript)
 - Managing add-on preferences (which some browsers call options or settings)
 - Triggering notifications (desktop or browser, depending on the browser's particular level of support)
 - Adding URLs to history (to mark links as visited)